lanl/adscodex/README.md

 ### Lookup Tables

 Lookup tables speed up significantly ACOMA.
-You can generate them using the tblgen tool (see below), or download them from github:
+You can generate them using the tblgen tool (see below), or download them from github (1.7 GB file):

 https://github.com/lanl/acoma/releases/download/0.9/tables.zip